List of DC Comics characters: B: Blok in other media

+Reception

+Jesse Murray of Syfy placed Blok as the 33rd greatest Legion member of all time, describing him as "once a misguided bad guy who saw the light".
+Warner Bros. producer James Tucker cited the character as a favorite of his.

 Bloodwork

 Bloodwork (Ramsey Rosso) is a character appearing in American comic books published by DC Comics.
 The character, created by Joshua Williamson, Paul Pelletier, and Howard Porter, first appeared in The Flash (vol. 5) #28 (October 2017).
 An enemy of Barry Allen / Flash, he possesses the metahuman ability to manipulate blood, which he gave himself in an attempt to cure his hemophilia.

 Bloodwork in other media

-Bloodwork appears in the sixth and ninth seasons of The Flash, portrayed by Sendhil Ramamurthy.
+Bloodwork appears in The Flash, portrayed by Sendhil Ramamurthy.
+This version is former colleague of Caitlin Snow / Killer Frost.

+Blue Bowman

+Blue Bowman is an alias utilized by characters in the DC Universe.

+Phil Cobb

+Phillip "Phil" Cobb, commonly known as Signalman, temporarily took on the Blue Bowman identity as a copycat of Green Arrow while opposing Batman.

+Humanoid version

+A humanoid archer simply called Bowman is a member of the Champions of Angor (also known as the Assemblers or Justifiers), first appearing in Justice League Europe #16 (July 1990), is a pastiche of Marvel Comics' Hawkeye.
+Additionally, an Earth-8 version is part of the Meta-Militia as Secretary of Security for Tin Man and Americommando.

+Earth 3 version

+An Earth 3 counterpart of Oliver Queen, commonly known as Deadeye, is a member of the Crime Society.

+Blue Bowman in other media

+Blue Bowman appears in the Batman: The Brave and the Bold episode "Deep Cover for Batman!", voiced by James Arnold Taylor.

 Mackenzie Bock

 Mackenzie "Hardback" Bock is a character appearing in American comic books published by DC Comics.
 Mackenzie Bock was a detective in the Gotham City Police Department.

 Mackenzie Bock in other media

 Mackenzie Bock appears in media set in The Batman franchise, portrayed by Con O'Neill.
 This version is the Gotham City Police Department's chief of police.
 He first appears in the film The Batman (2022) and makes subsequent appearances in the spin-off miniseries The Penguin (2024).